DhanteyUD/Data-Filter/README.md

 ### 3. Data is filtered by:

 - [x] Searching data via `search box`
-- [x] Clicking any of the filter buttons and searching data via `search box` based on that header
+- [x] Clicking any of the filter buttons and searching data via `search box` filters data based on that header
+- [x] Clicking any of the `#tags` for a quick filter

->  ### How it works:
+  ### How it works:

->
->  Each filter button has an `onClick` function which updates the data state.
+  Each filter button has an `onClick` function which updates the data state.
 In order to call this function `onChange` when a user enters a search            word, a header is being passed and used to check each `handleChange` functions for that header.
 If the header matches, that `onClick` function is then      called during `onChange` thus filtering data by that selection.

+  Clicking any of the `#tags` simple sends the data header through an `onChange` function to the `handleHashChange` function where the data is checked for    a match and all data matching that header is returned.

 ---
 ## App functions and Implementations